yyyoment/Spotify-Analysis/README.md

 This project is divided into two parts.
 The goal in Part I is to analyze what song characteristics would affect its popularity.
 To achieve this, I built up a regression model and set the popularity as the dependent variable.
 The goal in Part II is to create a like song prediction system for a specific spotify user.
 A Shiny App is deployed to show my analysis result.

 For the study, I will access the Spotify Web API, which provides data from the Spotify music catalog.
 This can be accessed via standard HTTPS requests to an API endpoint.

+You can access to the full analysis report here: https://yyyoment.github.io/yan-yun/work/spotify.html